UNIT-Electronics/CH55x_SDCC_Doc/docs/_sources/index.rst.txt

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including installation instructions, and the :doc:`api` section for detailed

 .. note::